It’s no surprise that many famous painters, such as Van Gogh, have been inspired by Drenthe.

 Colonies of Benevolence

 The Drenthe colonies of Veenhuizen, Frederiksoord and Wilhelminaoord make up a unique area of the Netherlands.
 When you visit the colonies you’ll find yourself in the midst of a remarkable historic tale.
-The colonies were founded by Johannes van den Bosch in the nineteenth century and were intended to fight poverty in Dutch cities.
-Poor families could apply to be relocated to the colonies in Drenthe, and in exchange for their willingness to move, they would be given a house and a tract of land to farm.
+The colonies were founded in the nineteenth century to fight poverty in Dutch cities.
+Poor families could apply to be relocated to the colonies, and in exchange for their willingness to move, they would be given a house and a tract of land to farm.

 Read more